TarunSehgal27/Deepfake-Image-Detection/README.md

 - Custom-built deep learning model for binary classification (Real/Fake)
 - User-friendly web interface powered by Streamlit
 - Real-time image analysis and prediction
-- Model stored in H5 format for efficient deployment
+- Model stored in .pt format for efficient deployment

 ## How to run